-Their Children’s Health bus will be at the following schools at the dates/times listed:
+Their mobile health bus will be at the following schools at the dates/times listed:

 Please call 210-358-7020 or visit www.healthyUexpress.com to make an appointment or for more information.
 Registration forms can also be completed in advance using the website.

-Appointments and walk-ins are accepted while supplies last.
+Parents are advised to schedule appointments as there are limited walk-in times available.
 Parents are asked to bring their child’s insurance cards, I.D. cards, and immunization records to appointments.